This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 However, information on social impacts is also recommended to be disclosed if it has a financial impact.

-Other informationCompanies will be permitted to use a "two-stage disclosure" process for the first two years of their respective mandates.
-This allows them to file their annual report on schedule and submit the detailed sustainability disclosures via an amendment report at a later date, no later than the deadline for their half-year report.
+Companies will be permitted to use a "two-stage disclosure" process for the first two years of their respective mandates.
+This allows them to file their annual report on schedule (three months after each fiscal year end) and submit the detailed sustainability disclosures via an amendment report at a later date, no later than the deadline for their subsequent semi-annual report.

 Next steps

-The Japanese regulators continue to deliberate on various topics by taking into account the international trends, including:
+Following the implementation of the Definitive Report, the Japanese regulators continue to deliberate on various topics by taking into account the international trends, including:

-• the applicability of mandatory disclosure and third-party assurance requirements to listed companies with market capitalisation of less than JPY500 billion;
+• the applicability of mandatory disclosure and third-party assurance requirements to listed companies with market capitalisation of less than JPY500 billion; and

-• the expansion of the third-party assurance scope for the third year and beyond;
+• the expansion of the third-party assurance scope for the third year and beyond.

 Legislation & guidance